georgeTs19/BI-Amsterdam-Airbnb-Analysis/README.md

 This repository was created as part of a project for the **INFN45: Business Intelligence** course in the **Master’s Programme in Information Systems at Lund University**.

-For any questions or feedback, feel free to open an issue in the repository.